-23&Me has family trees but after a time the moved them to My Heritage https://www.myheritage.com/ The tree at My Heritage is basic and mostly an outline of my family tree.
+23&Me has family trees but after a time they moved them to My Heritage https://www.myheritage.com/ The tree at My Heritage is basic and mostly an outline of my family tree.
 My tree is very complicated I have been working on it since 1999.
 I do the blogging and am creating a tree at Ancestry.com which is currently private.

 I transferred the test at 23 & Me to Family Tree DNA per the suggestion of a friend who does a lot of lecturing on DNA and genealogy.

 I then took the mtDNA test (on sale) at Family Tree DNA and those results are also there. https://www.familytreedna.com/

 My mtDNA Haplogroup is H3k1a.
 I did their full mtDNA sequence in March 2014.
 I also did their Family Finder (autosomal) in November of 2013.
 They give my Ancestry as 73% British Isles, 17% Western and Central Europe and 10% South Europe.

 I also have a DNA test at Ancestry.com. dna.ancestry.com I have a tree but at the moment it is private.
 I am working on expanding that tree and will let you know when I open it to the public.
 You can ask me at Ancestry to give you permission if you like.